Can a Business Owner Take Some Time Out?

 How does a business owner of a startup take a sabbatical?

 You might be keen on taking a sabbatical, but would you?
-Most would say no since they just can’t afford to leave their businesses.
-This indicates a deeper problem, centering on a lack of proper delegation and not trusting that you have employed the right people to do their jobs.
+Most would say no since they can’t afford to leave their businesses.
+This indicates a deeper problem: a lack of proper delegation and not trusting that you have employed the right people to do their jobs.

-To overcome this, start by delegating or at least learning this important skill.
-With proper delegation, you can free up your time and become independent, thereby focusing on what truly matters the most.
+To overcome this, start by delegating or learning this vital skill.
+With proper delegation, you can free up your time and become independent, focusing on what matters most.

 You can temporarily promote staff who can step in to act more independently.
-You should stop micromanaging − this is a counter-productive technique that makes you feel drained.
-Also, if you hired the right people to do the work, you should not need to micromanage anyone.
+It would help to stop micromanaging − this counterproductive technique makes you feel drained.
+Also, if you hire the right people to do the work, you should not need to micromanage anyone.

-However, no one will be able to do your job.
+However, no one can do your job.
 The goal is to have people who can actively assist you and help you to do more.

 As you build your team, you will also be building trust.

 Do note that you must inform your team why you are taking a sabbatical.
-Be open and honest − inform your team of your challenges.
+Be open and honest − tell your team of your challenges.
 You will be surprised at how many of them might empathize with you.
-They may well have struggled likewise, and could tell you how they overcame their challenges.
+They may have struggled and could tell you how they overcame their challenges.

 What can you do to enable your team?

-If a total break is just not going to work, then be honest with yourself and instead limit your interaction to one-to-one catch-ups, ensuring that the business is moving in the right direction and calming your fears.
-You will be surprised at how your team members will pull their weight and do more.
+If a total break will not work, be honest and limit your interaction to one-to-one catch-ups.
+This will ensure the business moves in the right direction and calm your fears.
+You will be surprised at how your team members pull their weight and do more.

 There are also courses you can send your team on, such as learning the skill of effective management.
 Also, you can outsource time-consuming and mundane tasks to a remote worker.
 If you hire a virtual assistant, those remote workers will handle any excruciatingly mundane chores at a much lower cost than if you or any of your team members did the work.

 The main point is that you can’t keep working on a flat battery.
-You need to recharge it.
-In most cases, it is the way you are working that is the cause of your problems: you need to learn how to hire, fire, and manage people effectively.
+It would help if you recharged it.
+In most cases, the way you work is the cause of your problems: you need to learn how to hire, fire, and manage people effectively.

-However, it is possible to reset your focus, and you will be glad if you do this – you and your team will be much more productive.
-Once you experience renewed energy, you will be better able to grow your start-up in the shortest possible time.
+However, it is possible to reset your focus, and you will be glad you did this—you and your team will be much more productive.
+Once you experience renewed energy, you will be better able to grow your start-up quickly.

 BOOK A FREE CONSULTATION